alexander-kastil/az-cloud-native/demos/07-dapr/readme.md

 - Service Invocation & Bindings
 - Pub/Sub Messaging
 - Secrets and Configuration
-- Introduction to Actors
+- Introduction to Dapr Actors
-- Implement a Saga using Dapr
 - Observability and Distributed Tracing

 This modules demonstrates how to code & debug a Dapr based microservices as well as to deploy it to Azure Container Apps.
 It is based on the [Dapr quickstarts](https://docs.dapr.io/getting-started/quickstarts/).